DipeshK47/Transformer-vs-LSTM-Scaling-on-ABC-Music-Modeling/README.md

 ## License

 This project is for coursework and research experimentation.
-Add a license here if you plan to publish the code publicly.